ProductHired/open-product-management/README.md

 A curated list of product management advice from frameworks, interviews, experts, resources, books, products, career preps, and much more.
 The list is divided into cores such as product management, resources, interviews, case Studies, sample products/projects, communities, open source projects, free and paid services.
 There is no pre-established order of items in each category, the order is for contribution.
 If you want to contribute, please read the [guide](https://github.com/tron1991/open-product-management/blob/master/CONTRIBUTING.md).
 Feel free to add products or links to help other product managers.

-This list was created for all product managers whether beginner or advanced to learn from the best people and commnunities.
+This list was created for all product managers whether beginner or advanced to learn from the best people and communities.
 If you are a technical person looking to get into the role of a Product Manager, this advice below will help you along your path.
 This guide is by all means not the end all to your learning as the best learning is achieved through practice.

 Don't forget to share with others and follow me on Twitter,[ Nicholas Ivanecky](http://twitter.com/ivantr0n)